sfc-aqua/quisp/README.md

       that makes analytic prediction of performance difficult with realistic parameters; simulation, of course, will require the best effort we can make at validation, as well.
+* Dynamic behavior
+    - Are networks stable as conditions change?
+    - When a topology change occurs, how do the protocols respond?
+    - Network traffic will be dynamic; can our multiplexing and resource management protocols adapt so that new connections are given service in a reasonable time, and ongoing connections continue to receive expected levels?

 ## Simulation goals